smcl/xsms/README.md

 serial.serialutil.SerialException: [Errno 16] could not open port /dev/ttyACM0: [Errno 16] Device or resource busy: '/dev/ttyACM0'
 ```

 ... then it's possible that the ModemManager service is accessing the device already.
-Kill it off and retry:
+It's not currently possible to use em73xx together with the modem.
+You can kill it off and retry:

 ```
 $ sudo systemctl stop ModemManager